fox32-arch/fox32/README.md

 ### Building

-Download the latest release of [**fox32rom**](https://github.com/fox32-arch/fox32rom/releases).
-Create a folder in the root of this repo called `fox32.rom`, and place the downloaded `fox32.rom` file into that directory.
+Download the latest release of [**fox32rom**](https://github.com/fox32-arch/fox32rom/releases), and place the downloaded `fox32.rom` file into the `src` directory.
 Then simply run `cargo build --release`.
 The resulting binary will be saved as `target/release/fox32`.
 You can also run `cargo run --release` if you want to run it directly.

 ### Usage